joehopfield/wibsite/README.md

 Maddie mentioned that she liked an artist friend's personal website https://madden.land/ I looked at it a bit.
 Interestingly, it essentially uses instagram as its CMS.
-Static content is hosted on (I think) porkbun.com.
+The javascript in the page queries madden's instagram for posts that she has liked.
-The javascript in the page queries madden's instagram for posts that she has liked:
+(Static content is hosted on (I think) porkbun.com)

 		instagramRequest.src =
 			"https://api.instagram.com/v1/users/" +